raspberrypilearning/broadcasting-spells/en/step_3.md

 --- /task ---

-When you click on the shrink button you want the **Fairy** sprite to shrink.
+When you click on the shrink button, you want the **Fairy** sprite to shrink.

 The **shrink** sprite needs to `broadcast`{:class="block3events"} a `message`{:class="block3events"} so that the **Fairy** sprite knows that the shrink spell has been cast.